South Florida Bulls: Rocky the Bull

 USF's mascot is Rocky the Bull (also spelled Rocky D. Bull), an anthropomorphic bull who dresses in USF gear.
 Rocky is seen at every USF home game and meet for all sports and wears the jersey of whatever sport is being played.

 Rocky won the Capital One Mascot Challenge in 2013, being voted as the best college mascot in the country.
 The win earned USF $20,000 toward the mascot program.

 Cheerleading and Dance

-The USF cheerleading program consists of two teams: a co-ed team and a competitive all-girl squad, which compete at the Universal Cheerleaders Association College Nationals.
+The USF cheerleading program consists of two teams: a competitive co-ed team and a competitive all-girl squad, which compete at the Universal Cheerleaders Association College Nationals and perform at USF sporting events.
 Both the all-girl squad and co-ed team continually rank among the top competitive college squads in the nation.
-The co-ed team won three consecutive UCA Division I-A national championships in 2021, 2022 and 2023.
-The all-girl squad won the national championship for the gameday event in 2023.
+The co-ed team won three consecutive UCA Division I-A national championships in 2021, 2022 and 2023 and gameday in 2025.
+The all-girl squad won the national championship for the gameday event in 2023 and 2024, the Division I-A title in 2024, the 2025 USA Grand Championship, and the 2025 All-Girl World Cup.
+USF is one of only three schools which have won Division I-A championships in both the co-ed and all-girl categories and the only school to win all-girl championships for gameday and traditional in the same year.

 The USF Sun Dolls are an all-girl dance team that perform at all home USF football and basketball games, in addition to competing in the annual Universal Dance Association College Nationals.

-Despite being fully funded by the USF Athletic Department, the cheerleading and dance programs are not considered varsity teams for competitive purposes, making them the only sport at USF with this distinction.